roitraining/gemini-enterprise-in-action-plays/2-gemini-enterprise-tools-workshop/6-deep-research/deep-research.md

 You will learn how to start with a broad question, narrow the research to founders and company background, test market viability, and turn the results into a partner-ready recommendation.

 ### You learn how to:
-- Frame a strong Deep Research request for investment due diligence.
+- Frame a strong Deep Research request.
 - Ask follow-up questions that improve source quality and answer depth.
-- Turn research output into a concise investment note for Cymbal Capital Partners.
+- Turn research output into a concise executive summary.

 ## Scenario